leechunsiang/resume-shortlist-assistant/README.md

 - Next.js team for the amazing framework
 - Supabase for the backend infrastructure
-- Google for Gemini AI API
+- OpenAI for GPT-4.1-nano API
 - shadcn for UI components inspiration

 ---